offalynne/Input/docs/5.2/Input-Sources.md

 ### `INPUT_SOURCE_MODE.JOIN`

 Input will allow plays to "join" the game by pressing any button on a supported device.
-Player must join in ascending order, player 0 first, then player 1 etc. A player that has joined can leave by activating a specific verb.
-You can change the parameters for join mode by using [`input_multiplayer_params_set()`](Functions-(Players)?id=input_multiplayer_params_setmin-max-dropdown). [`input_multiplayer_is_finished()`](Functions-(Players)?id=input_multiplayer_is_finished) allows you to conveniently detect when enough players have joined the game based on the parameters you've set.
-The auto profile when in hotswap mode is determined by which source the player is currently using.
+Players join in ascending order, and a player that has joined can leave by activating a specific verb.
+You can read more about the behaviour of this source mode in the [Multiplayer Guide](Multiplayer-Guide).

 ### `INPUT_SOURCE_MODE.HOTSWAP`